great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 :::note

-This process mirrors that of the Jupyter Notebook that is created when you run the following <TechnicalTag tag="cli" text="CLI" /> command:
+This process mirrors that of the Jupyter Notebook that is created when you run the following CLI command:

 ```terminal
 great_expectations suite new --profile onboarding-data-assistant